OpenFn/lwala/README.md

 4. Schedule Appointment

 ### (2) Salesforce --> CommCare
 There are multiple Apex Triggers in Salesforce on the `Household` and `Patient` objects that send outbound messages to Lwala's OpenFn inbox when specific updates are made in the Salesforce system.
-These include:
-1. Households: [trigger name...] (runs after Households created/updated)
-2. Patients: [trigger name...]  (runs after Patients created/updated)
+This enables OpenFn to sync Salesforce info back to CommCare.
+This SF automation includes:
+1. Households: Once HHs are creaed in Salesforce (via OpenFn/CommCare), a HH Code is assigned to `Household__c.Name` via the Salesforce Apex trigger `HouseholdCodeTrigger1`.
+Then another trigger `HouseholdupdateWebhookTrigger` sends this HH code (e.g., `42920`) and other HH information back to CommCare (via OpenFn) to sync back this reference id back to CommCare.
+These trigger run on Household insert/update and were developed by Lwala's Admin Will Edman in 2017.

+2. Patients: Salesforce Apex trigger `PersonTrigger` runs on Patient create/update to re-assign Persons to HHs and send notifications to OpenFn/CommCare when important information is changed or a case is de/activated, to sync back to the corresponding CommCare case.
+This trigger was originally developed by Vera Solutions, and then extended by Lwala's Admin in 2017 to include the webhook notifications to OpenFn.

-When these Salesforce outbound messages are received as new Messages in OpenFn, the following jobs are triggered to update data in CommCare.
+When these trigger-created Salesforce outbound notifications are received as new Messages in OpenFn, the following jobs are triggered to update data in CommCare.
 1. Send CHW Stats to CommCare (see [`CHW-Stats.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/CHW-Stats.js))
 2. Close cases in CommCare (see [`Close-Household-Case.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/Close-Household-Case.js) and [`Close-Person-Case.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/Close-Person-Case.js))
 3. Create cases in CommCare when new SF records created ([see `Create` jobs here](https://github.com/OpenFn/lwala/tree/master/salesforce-commcare-jobs))